wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 `id`, `revision`, `info.name.first`, `info.name.last`,
 `primaryInfo.email`, and `primaryInfo.phone`.
 To use a fieldset, specify its name in the `fieldsets` array.
-If both `fieldsets` and `fields` sections exist, the union of both is returned.
+If both `fieldsets` and `fields` arrays exist, the union of both is returned.
 For example:

 ```json